Gilbert Luis R. Centina III: Entering religious life

+His first novel is a roman à clef, written under a nom de plume.
+The novel, Wages of Sin, was published as a limited edition in Honolulu in 1988.

+Move to Spain

-On April 7, 2013, he published Somewhen in the United States, his third poetry book.
+After moving to Spain, on April 7, 2013, Centina published Somewhen in the United States, his third poetry book.
 Portland Book Review described Somewhen as "modern poetry at its best," adding that "for modern poetry to be this eloquent and thought provoking is a grave task that Centina III accomplishes splendidly."
 Sacramento Book Review called the book "lyrical" and "positively radiant" and noted that it is "deeply rooted in religious history, mythology and mysticism."
 The collection, it added, "honors the [Catholic] church's fortitude, individual spirit and conviction, belief and the voyage thereof."